adamhoff/teach-yo-self/README.md

 </html>
 ```

-> All we are doing here is making a title and linking to our "phaser.min.js" and "game.js" files
+> This is our complete "index.html" file.
+All we are doing here is making a title and linking to our "phaser.min.js" and "game.js" files.